rbhogal/game-save-app/README.md

 * ~~Add a guest login~~ (updated 1/20/2022)
 * Memory leak bug on Google user sign out
 * Move page components into a seperate component folder
-* Add a loading spinner to image gallery
+* Add a loading spinner to image galleries

 ## Available Scripts